-"The Executive understands that you currently run a charity service called 'The Sanctuary Project'.
+"The Executive understands that you currently run a charity service called (name redacted.
 Please provide a summary of the way in which this Service is intended to operate, including full details of any terms and conditions".

 On 12 September 2016 the Level 2 provider responded that: